FaNim21/MultiOpener/README.md

 ## Features planned to future!

-* Support for reset tracker (so you can preview your last session and overall stats)
+* (if needed) Support for reset tracker (so you can preview your last session and overall stats)
-* Layout in Start menu to view what programs are opened and giving option for each to reset and control it
+* Panel to view what programs are opened and giving option for each to reset and control it
-* Better control of opening one preset on another and closing them
 * And more